 In Guatemala, the second poorest country in Latin America, 83% of the population lacks access to proper sanitation services.
 Unsurprisingly, this brings a host of hygiene-related risks.
-When it comes to sanitation however, the problem does not only pertain to hygiene concerns; proper handling of the waste matter (you will find that Mosan is fluent in finding synonyms for the term) is also crucial to avoid environmental contamination when observing, for example, Lake Atitlán, which was declared in danger of excessive pollution due to wastewater from the surrounding communities.
+When it comes to sanitation however, the problem does not only pertain to hygiene concerns; proper handling of the waste matter is also crucial to avoid environmental contamination when observing, for example, Lake Atitlán, which was declared in danger of excessive pollution due to wastewater from the surrounding communities.

-While its user base may not be groundbreaking, Mosan has demonstrated time and again that it is capable of providing a (desperately) needed solution but it requires motivated and visionary collaborators.
+While its user base may not be groundbreaking yet, Mosan has demonstrated time and again that it is capable of providing a (desperately) needed solution.
+But it requires motivated and visionary collaborators.
 Perhaps this is a place for you!

 Possible Involvement Opportunities